Arvaesri/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection
-The project idea was to reproduce and improve a [Paper](https://ieeexplore.ieee.org/abstract/document/8934561) result which makes Brain tumor detection using CNN (Convolutional Neural Network) on MRI images.
+The idea of the project was to reproduce and improve the result of a [scientific publication](https://ieeexplore.ieee.org/abstract/document/8934561) on Brain tumor detection using CNN (Convolutional Neural Network) with MRI images.

 # Fluxogram of the Process Presented
 ![Fluxogram image](https://user-images.githubusercontent.com/49374221/154573946-a21cb310-b1ca-4f07-8597-57f929b77439.png)